Every Child Who Feels They're "Not Smart Enough" Deserves Someone Who Sees Their Brilliance.

 That's when I founded Reading Resolved—not just to teach reading and spelling, but to address the whole child.
 The skill.
 The emotion.
 The self-belief.

 As our students grew, so did their needs.
 They needed help navigating school systems that didn't understand them.
 They needed study strategies designed for how they actually learn.
-They needed someone to equip them with the tools to build confidence, resilience, and unshakable self-belief through the ups and downs of learning.
+They needed someone to equip them with the tools to build confidence, resilience, and unshakeable self-belief through the ups and downs of learning.

 Because when one child discovers their brilliance, entire families transform.